kittymk7/decentral.solutions/source/team/index.md

 ---
 ## About

-Decentral Soltions © offers security services to companies using blockchain technologies.
+Decentral Solutions © offers security services to companies using blockchain technologies.
 We help teams launch and manage ICOs, deploy secure dApps, and integrate private networks into business practices.

 Our team has roots in traditional cybersecurity, originally consulting to large international institutes, ranging from the financial to healthcare sector.
 In addition each partner brings domain expertise in the fields of distributed systems, network architecture, scalability, and latest methodologies in frontend development.